-Australia's biosecurity policies aim to protect Australia against the risks that may arise from exotic pests1 entering, establishing and spreading in Australia, thereby threatening Australia's unique flora and fauna, as well as those agricultural industries that are relatively free from serious pests.
+Australia's biosecurity policies aim to protect Australia against the risks that may arise from exotic pests entering, establishing and spreading in Australia, thereby threatening Australia's unique flora and fauna, as well as those agricultural industries that are relatively free from serious pests.

-Risk analysis is an important part of Australia's biosecurity policies.
+The risk analysis process is an important part of Australia's biosecurity policies.
 It enables the Australian Government to formally consider the risks that could be associated with proposals to release a new organism into Australia.
 If the risks are found to exceed Australia's appropriate level of protection (ALOP) then release will not be allowed.